computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    :formatting: separate

    def absolute(x):
-       '''
+       """
        Compute the absolute value of a number.

-       Inputs:
+       Args:
-           n (number): operand
+           n (numeric): operand

-       Returns (number): the magnitude of the input
+       Returns (numeric): the magnitude of the input
-       '''
+       """

        if x < 0:
            return -x